openebs-archive/maya/README.md

 - To build Maya from the source code, see [developer's documentation].
 - Maya uses [golang dep] to manage dependencies.
 Usage can be found on [dep README].
 - The source code for OpenEBS Provisioner is available at [openebs/external-storage](https://github.com/openebs/external-storage).
-- *mayactl* is shipped along with the maya-apiserver container.
+- *mayactl* is shipped along with the maya-api-server container.

 [Go environment]: https://golang.org/doc/install
 [developer's documentation]: https://github.com/openebs/maya/blob/master/docs/developer.md